 When we can understand someone’s feelings from their perspective and don’t stand in judgment, we have the ability to empathise.

-Empathy isn’t something we’re born with, but it’s something we can learn and practice.
+Empathy isn’t something we’re born with, but it’s something we can learn and practise.
 But it’s not something we will all have in our lifetime.
 To have empathy, we must put ourselves in another person’s shoes and feel what that person feels.

 As a child growing up with physical and emotional difficulties, I automatically understood what empathy was.
 I could see and feel someone else’s suffering through my own and that enabled me to relate to them easily.